brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 4. Lots of simple views, menus and buttons.
 5. Forms and data edition - Add Tag, Edit Subtopic, Add Subtopic, and so on...

-**These examples are all available on the repository code** and can ilustrate how to handle these data structures on both front and backend.
+These examples are all on the repository and can demonstrate with code how to handle these data structures on both front and backend.

 ### Installation

-We will try to put all needed code and images in the article.
-But, I encourage you to clone the repo anyways, because you can look at all the rest of the code available there.
-And that will also give you a feeling about code organization.
+Code and images are available through the article.
+But, I encourage you to clone the repo anyway, to play with it and look at the rest of the code available there.

 1. [Clone the backend repo.](https://gitlab.com/bruno.p.reis/nosso-jardim)
 2. Run composer install and configure your parameters